hpsaturn/hpsaturn.github.io/_posts/2024-12-09-espcoredump-platformio-arduino.md

 Optional:

-You can add this alias configuration to your `.bashrc` or shell configuration file like this:
+You can add the next alias configuration to your `.bashrc` or shell configuration, for future executions:

 ```bash
 alias get_idf=". ~/.platformio/packages/framework-espidf/export.sh"
 ```

+with that you should have the command `get_idf` that it will load the idf tools commands like esp-coredump.

-### 4. Validate that the command was installed by running:
+### 4. Validate that the command was loaded:

 ```bash
 esp-coredump --version